Is a Career in Applied Psychology Right for Me?

 Substance Abuse Certification Option

 Certification in the drug and alcohol field is an option available for students in this program.
 Students may choose to complete the Substance Abuse Counseling Specialty in lieu of the elective component.
 These courses meet the education and training requirement of the Florida Certification Board.
 The Substance Abuse Certification program is not available online.

 Applied psychology faculty are highly experienced and qualified in the field.
 This real-world, applied knowledge is an invaluable resource for students studying to begin or advance their careers.
 Our faculty members recognize students as individuals and provide personal attention.

 You can obtain your degree on campus or completely online.
-Night and weekend classes are also available in the traditional on-campus delivery.

 Get Started Today and Apply Now!